 Depending on the time and resources you have available, you could also train your supervisors in more specific areas of attendance management, such as how to sensitively manage a grieving employee or recognise signs of burnout and stress.

 Before you can hope to tackle an absence problem at your business, you must try to learn the root cause.
-Data is invaluable here, so we recommend using time and attendance software to keep track of staff hours and leave.
+Data is invaluable here, so we recommend using Time and Attendance software to keep track of staff hours and leave.

 Training and communication are the final two steps you need to get right - and they're perhaps the most important of all.